 - Seal your doors.
 Installing weathering strips to your door frames not only helps to stop heat loss but can also help to hamper noise travelling throughout your home.

 - Replace your internal doors.
 If the doors inside your home are hollow, you may consider replacing them with solid doors.
 This will reduce the amount of sound which is able to pass through.
 You could try fitting it yourself but for truly great results you better reach out to professionals.

-- Replace your windows.
+- Replace or repair your windows.
 This is an expensive option, depending on how many windows you replace.
 However, upgrading your windows to double or triple-paned with PVC frames can dramatically reduce noise pollution.
 If you prefer natural materials, having your wooden windows and frames repaired can also help reduce the clamour and racket coming from outside.

 - Fix squeaky floors.
 Hardwood floors look great and can add a lot of character to a room, but if one or more of the floorboards are loose, it can cause a never-ending squeaky nightmare.
 Although a fresh installationwould be great, to get your flooring back in shape with trusty specialists is the best.